 I am interested in the Halliwick AST Foundation Course …

-- The aim of the first 2 days (or its equivalent) of training is to enable instructors to have a knowledge of and practice a concept of teaching people of all ages with special needs to be as competent and independent as possible in the water.
+- The aim of the first 2 days (or thier equivalent) of training is to enable instructors to have a knowledge of and practice a concept of teaching people of all ages with special needs to be as competent and independent as possible in the water.

-- The aim of the second 2 days (or its equivalent) of training is to consolidate knowledge and practice gained over the first 2-days and to devise, plan and record groups and games to promote swimmer’s progress.
+- The aim of the second 2 days (or their equivalent) of training is to consolidate knowledge and practice gained over the first 2-days and to devise, plan and record groups and games to promote swimmer’s progress.

 On completion of the Halliwick AST Foundation Course, a Certificate of Attendance is awarded.